Darshan-H-E/Darshan-H-E/README.md

 ## Hello there!
 My name is Darshan.
 Thank you for checking out my profile, hope you find what you are looking for!
-I am into Flutter development, Computer Vision, Computer Networking and Linux (can't forget Arch).
+I am into Flutter development, Computer Vision, Computer Networking and Linux.

 ### My tech workflow
 Neovim |   DWM   | Arch Linux